About This Chapter

 28. The Commerce Clause: Definition, Analysis & Cases

-This lesson will identify the purpose of the Commerce Clause, its different interpretations of how it works and understand how the courts have ruled regarding Congress's use of the Commerce Clause.
+This lesson will identify the purpose of the Commerce Clause and the different interpretations of how it works.
+It will also help you understand how the courts have ruled regarding Congress' use of the Commerce Clause.
 Then you can test your new knowledge with a quiz!

 29. The Establishment Clause: Definition & Cases

 The 1st Amendment guarantees not one, but two rights about religion in U.S. society--the 'free exercise clause' and the 'establishment clause.'
 The latter establishes a 'wall of separation' between church and state; though over the last two centuries and a variety of court cases, the wall has become a more porous barrier.

 30. The Right to Bear Arms: Definition, Amendment & Debate

 Gun control is one of the most highly debated issues in modern American politics.
 Learn here about the right to bear arms and how each side views the issue.

 This lesson will cover the supremacy clause of the U.S. Constitution, which states that if a federal law and a state law come into conflict with one another, the federal law will take priority over the state law.

 'Constitutional' sounds like an easy definition - something that is allowable under the Constitution - but how do we know what is and isn't allowable?
 And when do we know if the definition should change?
 Through the federal court system, the Constitution built in a mechanism that allows us to change its meaning over time.